 In Scotland, access is available to open country and to field margins of enclosed land to reach open country, provided you act in accordance with the Scottish Outdoor Access code.

 In England and Wales, access is to land mapped as mountain, moor, heath and down, and to registered common land.
 However, local restrictions may be in force, so follow the Countryside Code and plan your visit.
 In England, the Countryside Code and maps showing areas for public access are on the Countryside Access website; in Wales, they are on the Countryside Council for Wales and the Countryside Code websites.
-Although there is no statutory right of access in Northern Ireland, there is lots of information, including the Country Code, at the Countryside Access and Activities Network website.
+Although there is no statutory right of access in Northern Ireland, there is lots of information, including the Countryside Code, here.

 The Law